 Jen took her art to the next level in 2020 when COVID forced her to spend more time at home and she was able to focus on creating with less distractions.
 This time at home allowed Jen to work side-by-side with her daughter Laney, a gifted painter who has been creating since before she could walk.
 Laney’s portraits of dogs are in high demand and the opportunity to create together with her daughter reminds Jen of the days she was sketching alongside her father.

-You can see Jen’s work on select episodes of HGTV’s Bargain Mansions and find some of her floral prints at Artfully Walls.
+You can see Jen’s work on HGTV and throughout galleries in the Southeast.
+She also has floral prints available at Artfully Walls.
 She is available for commissions and would love to create something special for you.

 Miller Gallery, Charleston, SC // Gallery 1401, Chattanooga, TN // Art House, Charlotte, NC // Charlotte Russell Contemporary, Raleigh, NC